top of page

 • ESRS (European Sustainability Reporting Standards): Set out the specific topics, disclosures, and data points large companies must report, including climate, pollution, workers, and governance.

-• VSME standard: A voluntary, simplified ESG standard launched to help SMEs respond to data requests without adopting full ESRS complexity.
+• VSME Standard: A voluntary, simplified ESG standard launched to help SMEs respond to data requests without adopting full ESRS complexity.

 The VSME standard is especially important for smaller suppliers because it provides a structured yet realistic set of metrics and disclosures.
 Using it as a backbone makes it easier to plug your SME data into the systems used by large corporate customers.